francisdb/unison-json/README.md

 # unison-json
-JSON ast / parser / printer for unison
+JSON ast / parser / printer for [unison](https://github.com/unisonweb/unison)

 ## Development

-For now you can just start unison in it's project folder with `./scripts/unisonloop.sh` and create a symlink from `src/json.u` inside the `unison-src` folder.
+For now you can just start unison in it's project folder and modify json.u to trigger watch evaluations

-no you can't because of https://github.com/haskell-fswatch/hfsnotify/issues/87